spiceai/grafana-spice.xyz-datasource/SECURITY.md

 # Security Policy

-This document outlines the security policy and procedures for the Spice.xyz Grafana Plugin.
+This document outlines the security policy and procedures for the Spice.ai Grafana Plugin.
 Please use this as a guideline for reporting security vulnerabilities that you might discover in our code.

 ### Supported Versions